frankelavsky/academic_homepage/_posts/2023-08-17-art-of-insight-review.markdown

 description: Frank Elavsky's review of Alberto Cairo's forthcoming book, The Art of Insight.
 ---

-# The Art of Insight, a picture of ourselves
-Frank Elavsky's review of Alberto Cairo's forthcoming book, The Art of Insight.

 It is quite difficult to write a review for this work.
 I have put this off for several months now, long past the "final date" Alberto mentioned to me if I wanted my blurb to appear as a quote he'd use.

 But this work is just monumental.
 It's stupendous.
 I feel so strange speaking in such hyperbole about it.
 It gives me a sense of connection to our field of practice and how diverse we are within it.